 Based on the toxic level of contaminants and the risk it pose to the environment, a suitable remediation method is selected.
-It must be noted that the remediation does not for entire aim decontamination.
+It must be noted that the remediation does not aim for entire decontamination.
 The major focus is to bring the contamination level well below the regulatory toxic limit.
 This is done by removing the toxic contaminants and/or immobilizing the contaminant that prevents its movement through subsurface geo environment.
-The remediation methods are broadly classified as physicochemical, biological, electrical, thermal and combination of these methods.
+The remediation methods are broadly classified as physico-chemical, biological, electrical, thermal and combination of these methods.